Research Topics 2022

 Summary: A Brain-Computer Interface (BCI) allows its user to control a computer with brain activity.
 As part of the Utrecht NeuroProsthesis (UNP) study, people with locked-in syndrome have been implanted with an electrocorticography-based BCI that allows them to communicate at home.
 Our users should be able to use the system during the day and at night, but the latter has proven to be a challenge.
 The goal of the project is to improve classification of the BCI at night.
 Any insights from this project might be implemented in the home-system of our UNP participants for real-time testing.

-- Sacha Leinders, Mariana Branco, Zachary Freudenburg (UMCU)
+- Mariska Vansteesel, Mariana Branco, Zachary Freudenburg (UMCU)

 - João Sanches and Agostinho Rosa (IST)

-EEG-based motor Imagery-BCIs with robotics feedback for stroke rehabilitation
+EEG-based motor Imagery-BCIs with EMBODIED feedback for stroke rehabilitation

 Summary: EEG-based Motor Imagery Brain-Computer Interfaces (BCIs) have been shown to be effective in restoring motor function after stroke, by promoting neuroplasticity and improving neurorehabilitation results when compared with traditional approaches.
-In this line of research, neuroscientists, biomedical engineers and robotic engineers get together in a multi-disciplinary team to address this problem by developing an EEG-based Motor Imagery BCI for controlling a robotic arm, with the objective of further improving neuroplasticity.
+In this line of research, neuroscientists, computer scientists, biomedical engineers and robotic engineers get together in a multi-disciplinary team to address this problem by developing an EEG-based Motor Imagery BCI for controlling embodied feedback (e.g., in virtual reality or robots), with the objective of further improving neuroplasticity.

 - Mariana Branco and Mathijs Raemaekers (UMCU).